goutham-nekkalapu/tale/README.md

 ## Contributing
 Found a bug or have a suggestion?
 Feel free to create an issue or make a pull request!

+## Customizations

+- For adding "GA" tracking refer to this [link](https://desiredpersona.com/google-analytics-jekyll/)
+- For adding "Disquss" support refer to this [link](https://desiredpersona.com/disqus-comments-jekyll/)
+- For enabling SSL for the blog using github's url or custom domain refer to [this](https://blog.webjeda.com/jekyll-ssl/)
+- For adding new tabs to exsting ones like (Home, Blog, etc), follow below steps
+  - add the new tab name's URL in '_includes/navigation.html'; can refer to how others tabs are like 'Home', 'Blog' etc were added
+  - Create a markdown file in '_pages' dir by the same name with wich the URL was created in above step
+  - Add 'layout' and 'permalink' and other attributes to this markdown file; check other markdowns in '_pages' directory for reference

+- For updating/adding new social media links,
+  - Edit home.html for adding new profile links like (Quora etc)
+  - For adding fonts for the newly added social media profiles, search for a font from websites like [this one](https://fontawesome.com/), copy the html code provided there and add it in home.html page.

+- For changing Thumbnail for the site, do the following
+  - create/use a favicon from one of the free websites like [this one](https://favicon.io/), download the favicon images generated.
+  - place the favicon.ico in main directory but all others in 'assets' directory